pauline-banye/flex-grid/README.md

 >## Solution

-Link to the completed task:
+The link to the completed task can be found [here](https://pauline-banye.github.io/flex-grid/).

 #